versacommerce/versacommerce_api/README.md

 You communicate with your shop using your APP_KEY and a generated password.
 The password is an MD5-Hash of your token and shared secret.

 For detailed information see: [Authentication](https://github.com/versacommerce/vc-api/blob/master/sections/authentication.md)

+## Registering your app with VersaCommerce

+1. SignUp as an developer: http://app.versacommerce.de/developer/signup
+2. Login to your developer account: http://app.versacommerce.de/developer
+3. Register your app.

 ## Registering your app with a shop.